dywisor/roverlay/doc/rst/usage.rst

       cmd % ?
 R
       Trying to resolve ('R',).
       Channel returned None.
-At least one dep couldn't be resolved.
+At least one dep could not be resolved.

       cmd % p
       ~dev-lang/R :: R language